circleci/circleci-docs/jekyll/_cci2/skip-build.md

 CircleCI Server does not currently use the pipelines feature, and as a result the Auto Cancel Builds feature only works for builds triggered with the API or by pushes to GitHub for projects that **do not** use workflows.

-### Steps to enable auto-cancel for circleci server installations
+### Steps to enable auto-cancel for CircleCI server installations
 {:.no_toc}

 1. In the CircleCI application, go to your project's settings by clicking the gear icon next to your project.